 Yee Fellowship Award

 The Yee Fellowship is made possible by a generous bequest of Drs.
 Warren and Ming Ting Yee.
 Dr. Warren Yee received his Ph.D. degree in Civil Engineering from the University of Illinois in 1943 and was a partner in the Detroit firm of Harley, Ellington, Pierce & Yee Associates and later was the founder of Bio-Tech Research Laboratory, Inc. in Washington, D.C.
 He died in 1984.
 Dr. Warren Yee was known for thinking of others, especially relatives in China, before he thought of himself.
-His wife has requested that income from the funds be used to support Chinese graduate students in the College of Engineering.
+His wife has requested that income from the funds be used to support Chinese graduate students in The Grainger College of Engineering.
 Special consideration will be given to students from inner provinces or inner province universities (not coastal) in China.

 Dissertation Completion Fellowship